astrofra/demo-marine-melodies/README.md

 ### :warning: Troubleshooting

+* the framerate is super low :(
+   * try the classic mode
+   * lower the screen resolution
 * can't open it in fullscreen
    * just set the resolution of your screen and select `undecorated
    * or: select the closest resolution and select `fullscreen`